Brief data for post 8 compression

 A solved problem is from M.Iqbal, A w12 x50 is used as a column as shown, Fy=50 ksi, the support is fixed at the bottom, and with a guide roller at the top, it is required to estimate the available strength in axial compression in kips, select the correct answer from the following options 1) 90 kips, 2)270 kips 3)360 kips 4)660 kips.

-For the solution, the roller allows movement delta, but the slope is zero. and provide a moment. as if fixed from the top, it contains both movement and Fixation
+For the solution, the roller allows movement delta, but the slope is zero. and provide a moment.
+As if fixed from the top, it contains both movement and Fixation

 Solved problem 13-28 select one choice for the value of the available strength for a given W section.